 - Your style and finishes stay consistent.
 For example, If your bathrooms are renovated now and your kitchen in five years, the style and finishes would have changed making your bathroom renovation look outdated.

 Timeline of a Reno vs a New Build

 With renovations, the time it takes to complete is dependent on the scope of work.
 If you’re “gutting everything,” the renos can take as long as a new build, which is a year.
-If you’re only doing the kitchen or something small, it could be just a few months.
+If you’re only doing the kitchen or something smaller with the interior design, it could be just a few months.

 How Often to Renovate?

 Most people update every 7 – 10 years; however, this timeframe will depend on a number of items.
 Have the trends changed dramatically since the home was built?
 For example, interior colour schemes were in a warm, brown phase for a very long time, then we moved to a cooler, grey phase.
 If your home had a brown colour scheme, you may upgrade quicker than the 7 – 10 year timeframe depending how “on trend” you would like to be.

 The frequency of your updates will always depend on how much time and money you are willing to invest in your home.

 If possible, moving out while the renovation is underway is ideal.
 If that is not an option, create a game plan with your contractor.
 There are many details to be discussed, such as the start and completion date, demolition date, and which areas will be affected.

 It is important to collaborate with your contractor to ensure everyone is on board with which spaces are being worked on (scope of work).
 Discuss which areas need to be avoided (for safety and to ensure the quality of work), which areas need to be cleared of personal items, and how the adjoining areas can be protected from dust and damage.